-- 3. We adjust $c_0$ at one sample point by one pixel, and call the modification $\hat{c}0$ .
-Note: $\hat{c}0$ is an $H^0$ (but also "rigidified") local perturbation of $c_0$ . - We run and compare H, "rigidified," and Sobolev gradient flows initialized with ĉ0.
+- 3. We adjust c_0 at one sample point by one pixel, and call the modification \hat{c}0 .
+Note: \hat{c}0 is an H^0 (but also "rigidified") local perturbation of c_0 . - We run and compare H0, "rigidified," and Sobolev gradient flows initialized with ĉ0.
 The results are in Figure 13.
 As we can see, the SAC evolution can escape from the local minimum that is induced by noise.
-Surprisingly, in the numerical experiments, the same result holds for SAC even without perturbing the local minimum: this is due to the effect of numerical noise.
-Many other examples, on synthetic and on real images, are present in Sundaramoorthi et al. [2007a, 2008a,b].
+Surprisingly, in the numerical experiments, the same result holds for SAC even without perturbing the local minimum (due to numerical noise).
+Many other examples, on synthetic and on real images, are present in [55, 57, 58].